 The capital expenditure for the field is now anticipated to be approximately US\$130 million.
 Cue's share is now estimated to be US\$19.5 million.
-The increase has been primarily due to the additional development drilling costs.
+The increase has been primarily due to the additional development drilling costs and escalation in the production barge modification costs.